Roger Hodgson

-Charles Roger Pomfret Hodgson (born 21 March 1950) is an English musician, singer and songwriter, best known as the former co-frontman and founding member of progressive rock band Supertramp.
-Hodgson composed and sang the majority of the band’s hits, including "Dreamer", "Give a Little Bit", "Take the Long Way Home", "The Logical Song", "It's Raining Again", and "Breakfast in America."
+Charles Roger Pomfret Hodgson (born 21 March 1950) is an English singer, musician and songwriter.
+He is best known as the founding member and former co-frontman of the rock band Supertramp.
+He wrote or co-wrote and sang the majority of the band’s hits including "Dreamer", "Give a Little Bit", "Take the Long Way Home", "The Logical Song", "It's Raining Again", and "Breakfast in America".

-In 1983, Hodgson left Supertramp and moved his family away from Los Angeles to live a simpler lifestyle close to nature.
+In 1983, Hodgson left Supertramp.
 After releasing two solo albums in 1984 and 1987, he took a break from his music career to spend time with his children as they were growing up.
 He returned to touring in 1997, and released a third solo album in 2000.

 Hodgson often writes about spiritual and philosophical topics, and his lyrics have been described as personal and meaningful.

 Biography

-1950–1969: Early years
+1950–1969: early years

 Hodgson was born in Portsmouth, Hampshire, England, on 21 March 1950, the son of Charles and Jill Hodgson (née Pomfret), and grew up in Oxford.
-He attended boarding schools Woodcote House near Windlesham, Surrey, where he was the first boy to learn electric guitar, and Stowe School near Buckingham.
+He attended prep school Woodcote House School near Windlesham, Surrey, where he was the first boy to learn electric guitar, and public school Stowe School near Buckingham.
 Hodgson's first guitar, given to him when he was 12, was a parting gift from his father when his parents divorced.
 He took it to boarding school with him, where his teacher taught him three chords.
 He began composing his own music and lyrics and within a year gave his first concert at school with nine original songs at the age of 13.
 Hodgson's first band at school consisted of him on guitar and his friend Roy Hovey playing snare drums.
 They were dubbed the "H-bombs" because of their last names.

 When aged 19, Hodgson made his first appearance in a recording studio as guitarist for People Like Us, a band he joined shortly after leaving boarding school.
 The group recorded a single, "Duck Pond" and its B-side "Send Me No Flowers", which was never released.

 1969: Argosy

 After People Like Us disbanded, Hodgson auditioned for Island Records, with Traffic's road manager providing him a foot in the door with the label.
-Island set him up in a recording studio as vocalist for the one-off "flower power" pop band Argosy, which also included Reginald Dwight (later known as Elton John), Caleb Quaye, and Nigel Olsson.
+Island set him up in a recording studio as vocalist for the one-off "flower power" pop band Argosy, which also included Reginald Dwight (later known as Elton John), Caleb Quaye and Nigel Olsson.
 Their sole single, "Mr. Boyd" and B-side "Imagine", consisted of two pieces of orchestrated pop (both penned by Hodgson) and was issued in 1969 on the DJM (UK) and Congress (US) record labels.
-"Mr. Boyd" was covered in 1997 by Jake Shillingford and his band My Life Story on their album "The Golden Mile".
+"Mr. Boyd" was covered in 1997 by Jake Shillingford and his band My Life Story on their album The Golden Mile.